 We measure and recognize compensation expense for share-based payment transactions to our employees and non-employees at their estimated fair value.
 The expense is measured at the grant date, based on the calculated fair value of the share-based award, and is recognized over the requisite service period (generally the vesting period of the equity award).
 The fair value of stock options are determined using the Black-Scholes-Merton ("Black-Scholes") valuation model, which requires assumptions and judgments regarding stock price volatility, risk-free interest rates, and expected options terms.

 Management's estimates could differ from actual results.
-The fair value of unvested stock awards is determined based on the closing price of the underlying common stock on the date of grant.
+The fair value of unvested stock awards is determined based on the closing price of the underlying common stock on the date of grant except for market condition awards for which the fair value was based on a Monte Carlo simulation model.